domluther/ks3Computing/ks3Computing/Overview.md

 Modules in Development:
 IT Skills: This section will focus on fundamental computer literacy.

-Mouse Skills Game (Next Priority): An interactive game designed to help students master essential mouse operations:
+Mouse Skills Game (Made): An interactive game designed to help students master essential mouse operations:

 Single-clicking